electronicvisions/hbp-sp9-guidebook/pm/using_pm_newflow.rst

 populations, if not, the populations will not be visible to ``marocco``.

-In the following example, one neuron is placed on the wafer, however, by setting ``marocco.backend = PyMarocco.None``, the software stops after the map & route process (i.e. before configuring the hardware system).
+In the following example, one neuron is placed on the wafer, however, by setting ``marocco.backend = PyMarocco.Without``, the software stops after the map & route process (i.e. before configuring the hardware system).

 .. code-block:: python